 Medicare Supplement Guaranteed Issue Rights

-Under certain circumstances, you are entitled to Guaranteed Issue Rights.
+Under certain circumstances, you entitled to Guaranteed Issue Rights.
 If you are allowed to Guaranteed Issue Rights, the insurance company:

 - Cannot charge you more due to existing health problems